 George’s sports practice focuses on the following areas (i) disciplinary and regulatory work; (ii) governance and selection related issues and (iii) commercial work – whether general contractual advice or, more broadly, litigation or potential disputes between players/agents/clubs/professional bodies.

-He is also acting for a top six Premier League football club in an ongoing arbitration.
+He recently acted for a top six Premier League football club in an ICC arbitration.

 George is currently acting and advising in a number of sanctions related matters involving both individuals and multi-nationals.

 Since many of these cases are highly confidential please contact George for further information.

 “An expert in this field.
 He provides sound and reliable advice.
 Great with clients and very approachable.” – Legal 500, 2024

 “He has a very impressive intellect and a specialist knowledge of disciplinary and regulatory proceedings.
 Solicitor and client friendly, his reassuring presence inspires confidence.” – Legal 500

 George has been recommended for several years by Legal 500 for his professional disciplinary work.

 George enjoys disciplinary and regulatory work, recognising the importance of the cases to the professional bodies and the individuals or firms defending proceedings.

 He acted for the Law Society in the context of an intervention: Law Society v Ete & Others EWHC 864 (Ch): urgent application for delivery up under Solicitors Act 1974 on behalf of Law Society).